Summer Fellows Program FAQs

 What are the main elements of the program?

-Students engage in four key components over this 8-week fully funded program:
+Students engage in four key components over the 8-week Summer Quarter:

 Do I have to participate in all elements of the program?

-Yes, we expect all participants to be fully committed to the program and to participate in their classwork, experiential learning, and programming activities.
+Yes - participation in all elements is required.
+During the summer, this will be a full-time experience.
+As such, we expect all participants to be fully committed to the program and to participate in their classwork, research, and programming activities.

 May I also work another job, participate in a club, travel, etc. during the program?